duncanmcclean/post-release-comments/README.md

 ## Sponsor me!

-If you use this Action in one of your workflows, I'd appreciate it if you could [sponsor me](https://github.com/sponsors/duncanmcclean)!
-I build ad-hock things like this but I also [build addons](https://github.com/doublethreedigital) for a CMS called Statamic.
+If you use this Action in one of your workflows, I'd appreciate it if you'd consider [sponsoring me](https://github.com/sponsors/duncanmcclean).
+As well as building ad-hoc things like this, I also build a bunch of [addons](https://github.com/doublethreedigital) for a website CMS called Statamic.

 ## Notes to self